 The Committee shall:

-8.1 determine and agree with the Board the framework or broad policy for the remuneration packages of the Company’s Chief Executive, Chairman, the executive directors, the Company Secretary and such other members of the executive management, as it is designated to consider.
-The remuneration of non-executive directors shall be a matter for the Chairman and the executive members of the Board.
+8.1 determine and agree with the Board the framework or broad policy for the remuneration packages of the Chairman of the Board, the executive directors, the Company Secretary and such other members of the executive and senior management, as it is designated to consider.
+The remuneration of non-executive directors shall be a matter for the Chairman of the Board and the executive members of the Board, shall reflect the time commitment and responsibilities of the role and shall not include share option or other performance related elements.
 No director or manager shall be involved in any decisions as to their own remuneration;

-8.3 when setting remuneration policy for directors, review and have regard to the remuneration trends across the Company or Group;
+8.3 when setting remuneration policy for directors, review and have regard to remuneration, pay policies and employment conditions of the wider workforce of the Group and align incentives and rewards with culture across the Group;

 8.4 review the ongoing appropriateness and relevance of the remuneration policy;

-8.5 within the terms of the agreed policy and in consultation with the Chairman and/or Chief Executive, as appropriate, determine the total individual remuneration package of the Chairman, each executive director, Company Secretary and other designated senior executives including bonuses, incentive payments and share options or other share awards;
+8.5 within the terms of the agreed policy and in consultation with the Chairman of the Board and/or Chief Executive, as appropriate, determine the total individual remuneration package of the Chairman of the Board, each executive director, Company Secretary and other executive and senior managers including bonuses, incentive payments and share options or other share awards;

 8.6 obtain reliable, up-to-date information about remuneration in other companies.
 To help it fulfil its obligations, the Committee shall have full authority to appoint remuneration consultants and to commission or purchase any reports, surveys or information which it deems necessary, within any budgetary restraints imposed by the Board;